jdegoes/blueeyes/README.md

 The anonymous final argument passed to the *service* function is actually a service descriptor factory.
 That is, the argument is a function takes the context of the service, and returns a service descriptor, which describes the service lifecycle (startup, request handling, and shutdown).

-Blue Eyes ships with many useful service descriptor factory combinators that are designed to augment your service with additional features.
+BlueEyes ships with many useful service descriptor factory combinators that are designed to augment your service with additional features.
 For example, the *logging* combinator adds logging to your service:

     val myService = service("myservice", "2.39.23") {
       logging { logger =>